square/retrofit/README.md

 compile 'com.squareup.retrofit2:retrofit:2.0.2'
 ```

+Snapshots of the development version are available in [Sonatype's `snapshots` repository][snap].

+Retrofit requires at minimum Java 7 or Android 2.3.

 ProGuard
 --------
 If you are using Proguard in your project add the following lines to your configuration: